Canadian Mathematical Society 2019 Second Inaugural Class of Fellows

 University Students' Council and Alumni Western Teaching Award of Excellence 1996-1997

-I am passionately dedicated to the promotion of diversity, inclusion and equality.
+I am passionately dedicated to the promotion of diversity, equality and inclusion.
 This is a difficult but very important struggle.

 (Photo by Zuzana Mináčová)